 A Reserve Volume Descriptor Sequence may be recorded on a volume.
 A Reserve Volume Descriptor Sequence, if any, shall be identified by an Anchor Volume Descriptor Pointer.
 If any Anchor Volume Descriptor Pointer of the volume identifies a Reserve Volume Descriptor Sequence, then all Anchor Volume Descriptor Pointers of the volume shall identify a Reserve Volume Descriptor Sequence.
 If the Reserve Volume Descriptor Sequence is identified, it shall specify a Volume Descriptor Sequence equivalent to the Main Volume Descriptor Sequence (see 3/8.4.2.3).
-There shall be no logical sector which belongs to both an extent of the Main Volume Descriptor Sequence and an extent of the Reserve Volume Descriptor Sequence.
+There shall be no logical sector which belongs to both an extent of the Main Volume Descriptor Sequence.